Exact solutions to the Erd\H{o}s-Rothschild problem: Introduction

 (*) These graphs are known to be asymptotically extremal only: they achieve the right exponent in $F(n;\bm{k})$.
 Here, $T_{\alpha,\beta}(n)$ denotes the complete partite graph with parts of size $\alpha n, \alpha n, (\frac{1}{4}-\alpha)n, (\frac{1}{4}-\alpha)n, \beta n, \beta n, (\frac{1}{4}-\beta)n, (\frac{1}{4}-\beta)n$, and $T'_{\alpha,\beta}(n)$ denotes the complete partite graph with parts of size $\frac{n}{4},\frac{n}{4},\alpha n, \alpha n, \beta n, \beta n, (\frac{1}{4}-\alpha-\beta)n, (\frac{1}{4}-\alpha-\beta)n$.

 \end{theorem} The constants $C_{3,4},C_{3,6},C_{4,4}$ can be determined, and generally depend on the remainder when $n$ is divided by some small integer; for example, $C_{3,4}$ equals $(2^{14}\cdot 3)^{1/3}$ if $n \equiv 2~(\!\!\!\!\mod 4)$ and equals $36$ otherwise.
-Note that for $\bm{k} = (k;s)$, the trivial lower bound for $F(n;\bm{k})$ is $s^{t_{k-1}(n)}$, given by taking every $s$-edge-colouring of the largest $K_k$-free graph on $n$ vertices, namely the Tur\'an graph $T_{k-1}(n)$ with $k-1$ parts of size as equal as possible (with $t_{k-1}(n) := e(T_{k-1}(n))$).
-This trivial lower bound is in fact correct for $s=2,3$, but $F(n;\bm{k})$ is exponentially larger for $s \geq 4$~\cite{abks}.
+Note that for $\bm{k} = (k;s)$, the trivial lower bound for $F(n;\bm{k})$ is $s^{t_{k-1}(n)}$, given by taking every $s$-edge-colouring of the largest $K_k$-free graph on $n$ vertices, namely the Tur\'an graph $T_{k-1}(n)$, the complete partite graph with $k-1$ parts of size as equal as possible (with $t_{k-1}(n) := e(T_{k-1}(n))$).
+This trivial lower bound is in fact sharp for $s=2,3$, but $F(n;\bm{k})$ is exponentially larger for $s \geq 4$, as was shown in~\cite{abks}.
 As is evident from the table, these cases have been much harder to resolve and there are only four pairs $(k;s)$ where the solution is known.
 We refer the reader to~\cite{stability2} for a more detailed history of the problem and its variants.
 This paper is the third in a series (comprising also \cite{psy} with Yilma and~\cite{stability2}) concerning the relationship between the Erd\H{o}s-Rothschild problem and a finite combinatorial optimisation problem, which we now state.

 \textbf{Problem~$Q^*$}: \it Given a sequence $\bm{k} := (k_1,\ldots,k_s) \in \mathbb{N}^s$ of natural numbers, determine

 the maximum value of

 over the set $\feas^*(\bm{k})$ of \emph{feasible solutions}, that is, triples $(r,\phi,\ba)$ such that $r \in \mathbb{N}$ and \begin{itemize} \item $\phi \in \Phi_2(r;\bm{k})$, where $\Phi_2(r;\bm{k})$ is the set of all functions $\phi : \binom{[r]}{2} \rightarrow 2^{[s]}$ such that